 Some of his childhood experiences at school, where he was often severely punished due to his poor academic performance and behavioral issues informed his later work.
 He was a keen observer of his surrounding reality from boyhood.

-Blazac is famous for the level of details that goes into his work.
+Balzac is famous for the level of detail that goes into his work.